Children's Specialist Services

 - Children who have medical conditions that are likely to cause problems with sight and hearing as they grow older – for example Usher syndrome

-Also – although they would not be described as being deafblind – we can often offer some support to the families of children who have problems with either hearing or vision, combined with learning or other additional disabilities.
+- Although they would not be described as being deafblind – we can often offer some support to the families of children who have problems with either hearing or vision, combined with other additional disabilities.

 If you are not sure, please get in touch.